Eudaimonia: A Better Word for “Happiness”

 Hedonia is a wonderful feeling.
 It’s also temporary, and potentially addictive.
 It’s the root word in the term “hedonic treadmill” that describes the impossible task of getting satisfaction from new things or experiences.

-The ancient Greeks didn’t see hedonia as a bad thing, per se.
-In fact, most of them believed it played an important role.
+The ancient Greeks didn’t see hedonia as a bad thing and most of them believed it played an important role.
 Pleasure isn’t just superficial; it can also be having sex with someone you love, reading a good book, or going for a walk with a friend.
 It’s much harder to live a good life with no pleasure at all.

 Hedonia is a temporary feeling, though.
 It can punctuate your life with mood lifts or little bursts of joy, but it doesn’t reflect your overall well-being.
 Feelings and experiences come and go.
 You can try to chase hedonia the way you might try to chase a spot of sunlight, but you’ll probably make yourself miserable in the process.